Skip to main content

 Stages of a Personal Injury Case

 Accident and injury lawsuits can take many forms, but the basic stages of a personal injury case usually remain the same.
-FindLaw's Stages of a Personal Injury Case section provides a basic overview of the different stages of a typical personal injury case and some information about each stage.
+FindLaw’s Stages of a Personal Injury Case section provides a basic overview of the different stages of a typical personal injury case.
+This article also offers some information about each stage.

-In this section, you can also find articles explaining:
+In this article, you can find more information about:

 • What to expect when meeting with an attorney